Don Stephenson: Directing

 In 2010, Stephenson directed a production of Titanic at The Muny (St. Louis, Missouri).
 Two years later he developed and directed a scaled-down chamber version, which used 20 actors playing all of the roles, an abstract set design, projections, and new orchestrations.
 Stephenson restored previously cut material from the original Broadway production and reassigned and reordered the existing material.
 This new intimate version opened in July 2012 at The Hangar Theatre in Ithaca, New York, and was nominated for eleven BroadwayWorld Awards including Best Director.
 The production was subsequently remounted at Westchester Broadway Theatre in January 2014.
 He also directed the staged concert of Titanic at the Lincoln Center in 2014.

-He has also directed productions of The Other Place at the Alley Theatre, Houston in 2015, The 39 Steps at the Flat Rock Playhouse, North Carolina in 2010 Noises Off at the Pittsburgh Public Theater in 2014, Lend Me a Tenor (BroadwayWorld Nomination for Best Director) at the Paper Mill Playhouse, New Jersey in 2013, Deathtrap in 2013 at the Flat Rock Playhouse, North Carolina, Cat on a Hot Tin Roof, Oleanna, The Cottage at Theatre Aspen, Colorado in 2014, Vanya and Sonia and Masha and Spike at the Papermill Playhouse in 2015, Buyer & Cellar at TheaterWorks, Hartford, Connecticut in 2016, I'll Eat You Last: A Chat with Sue Mengers in 2015 at Theater Works, Hartford, Connecticut and The Great Unknown in 2010 at the Theater at St. Clement's, as part of the New York Musical Theatre Festival.
+He has also directed productions of The Other Place at the Alley Theatre, Houston in 2015, The 39 Steps at the Flat Rock Playhouse, North Carolina in 2010 Noises Off at the Pittsburgh Public Theater in 2014, Lend Me a Tenor (BroadwayWorld Nomination for Best Director) at the Paper Mill Playhouse, New Jersey in 2013, Deathtrap in 2013 at the Flat Rock Playhouse, North Carolina, Cat on a Hot Tin Roof, Oleanna, The Cottage at Theatre Aspen, Colorado in 2014, Vanya and Sonia and Masha and Spike at the Paper Mill Playhouse in 2015, Buyer & Cellar at TheaterWorks, Hartford, Connecticut in 2016, I'll Eat You Last: A Chat with Sue Mengers in 2015 at Theater Works, Hartford, Connecticut and The Great Unknown in 2010 at the Theater at St. Clement's, as part of the New York Musical Theatre Festival.
 He directed a reading of a new play, What Women Do, by William Youmans in 2015 in New York City.

 In 2015 he directed a new production of Guys and Dolls for Goodspeed Musicals at the Goodspeed Opera House.

 Stephenson developed and directed a re-conceived version of the Leslie Bricusse and Anthony Newley musical The Roar of the Greasepaint – The Smell of the Crowd for Goodspeed Musicals.
 This new version of the show reduced the cast size to four actors and placed it in a post apocalyptic setting.
 The show was praised and Stephenson was nominated for the BroadwayWorld Award for Best Director.
 Also in the 2016-2017 season he directed The Producers and A Comedy of Tenors at Paper Mill Playhouse.
 The second show reunited the cast from his earlier production of Lend Me a Tenor at Paper Mill.

 During the summer of 2017, Stephenson directed the Off-Broadway production of the new musical Attack of the Elvis Impersonators, with a book, music, and lyrics by Lory Lazarus.
 It opened at The Lion Theatre at Theatre Row on June 15, 2017.
 The show closed on July 30 of the same year after 49 performances.

-In 2018 he directed Broadway Classics in concert at Carnegie Hall and a new production of The Will Rogers Follies for Goodspeed Musicals.
+In 2018 he directed Broadway Classics in concert at Carnegie Hall and a new production of The Will Rogers Follies for Goodspeed Musicals and in 2023 Stephenson directed the new musical "The Jerusalem Syndrome" at the York Theatre.